SERVIR-Amazonia/trinidad-and-tobago-training/flood-mapping-sar/exercise01.md

 **Figure 27.** Measure window showing the calculated area

 We found 535795.61 m² or 53.6 ha of flood occurred only in this region.
-The magnitude of change in water surface extent suggests this is not a normal situation of river flow, but this a flood event.
+The magnitude of change in water surface extent suggests this is not a normal situation of river flow, but rather a flood event.
 This estimate can vary a bit depending on the precision to draw the polygon of measurement around the flooded region.

 Finally we can create a map using the cartographical tools from QGIS.
 Don’t forget the four main components: legend, scale, north arrow, and title.